gogoalexy/VisionBot/README.md

 1. To set how many frames, i.e. how long the video, you want to test, you should append `-n FRAMES_NUMBERS`.
 2. In order to accelerate IQIF network, you can append `-t THREAD_NUMBERS` to specify how many threads to use.
 3. `-d` or `--display` denotes you want to display the raw video in real-time.
+4. `df` or `--display-flow` enables real-time display of optical flow traces.
-4. `-p` or `--picamera` indicate you want to enable Raspberry Pi camera module specific optimization and show the neural firing pattern through LEDs.
+5. `-p` or `--picamera` indicate you want to enable Raspberry Pi camera module specific optimization and show the neural firing pattern through LEDs.
-5. `-iz` or `--izhikevich` switch the system to use Izhikevich model not the default IQIF model.
+6. `-iz` or `--izhikevich` switch the system to use Izhikevich model not the default IQIF model.

-__Note: Before executing the program, please complie the iq-neuron simulator first.__
+__Note: Before executing the program, please complie the iq-neuron simulator first.
+You can find detailed instructions in the iq-neuron folder.__